passionatepeople/coding-challenges/README.md

 - +5 points for the shortest solution (codegolf).
 Judged by the number of bytes your solution file has.
 If tied, both (or more) get awarded 5 points.
 - +5 points for the most elegant and readable code.
 Judged by a jury (TBD).
 Ties are possible.

 **Note:** Since you can submit multiple solutions, the shortest and most elegant solution will be ranked apart from fastest.
-E.g. you can submit 3 solutions - one aimed to be fastest, another one to be the shortest and the 3rd one to be most readable.
+E.g. you can submit 3 solutions - one aimed to be fastest, another one to be the shortest and the 3rd one to be most readable/elegant/novel or otherwise noteworthy for the judges.
 It could very well be that a solution is both elegant and fast.
 So all correct solutions will be evaluated independently for each award category.

+#### Jury process

+Jury consists of 3 judges: David, Israel and Harijs (or whoever is available that week).
+Each picks 3 favourite solutions and ranks them. (most favourite gets 3pts, 2nd - 2, 3rd - 1).
+Then sum the points together - the top one gets 5pts from jury. (ties are possible; then multiple get 5pts).

 ### Proxibited solutions